annacjacobson/207_FinalProject_Askeladden/README.md

 a. real_news_wfox.csv - The real news dataset, used in the Initial Dataset Creation notebook.
 b. news_tweets_big.csv - The combined real/troll news dataset, used in the main notebook.

-Note that ira_tweets_english.csv (the troll dataset, used in the Initial Dataset Creation notebook), as well as the original troll tweet dataset published by Twitter (https://about.twitter.com/en_us/values/elections-integrity.html#data) from which it was created, are not included in this repo due to GitHub's file size limitations.
+Note that ira_tweets_english.csv (the troll dataset, used in the Initial Dataset Creation notebook), as well as ira_tweets_csv_hashed.csv (the original troll tweet dataset published by Twitter (https://about.twitter.com/en_us/values/elections-integrity.html#data)), from which it was created, are not included in this repo due to GitHub's file size limitations.

 ## References